 A jury may need additional evidence to believe that the government has proven beyond a reasonable doubt that a driver was intoxicated other than an officer’s testimony, video recording of the driver, and/or test results.
 For instance, if the driver left a bar or similar establishment, the police can speak to patrons and the owner, as well as obtain receipts, credit card bills, and security camera recordings.
 Law enforcement can also search the vehicle after an arrest and could potentially find open containers of alcohol, prescription pill bottles, or illegal drugs.

-Thank you for visiting the Collin Evans’ blog, a misdemeanor lawyer in Houston, Texas.
+Misdemeanor Lawyer In Houston TX – Thank you for visiting the blog of Collin Evans, a misdemeanor lawyer in Houston, Texas.
 We write to inform locals about news, events and laws.